tedmielczarek-fastly/wasm-dns-https/README.md

 ## Future Work

-The code is not exactly production ready, for example there's no error handling at the moment.
+The code is not exactly production ready, I want to make sure there is a good performance analysis on the application and update some privacy debt I took out.

 Check in on the issues here, I plan to keep working on this until I can get it ready for use as my daily driver 😃!